 The application documents and the tax payment can be mailed to the courthouse.
 The court will accept payment of the tax by certified cheque, money order, bank draft, lawyers’ trust account cheques and debit.

 After you file

 Applications are typically processed within 15 business days.
-However, if all necessary documents are not filed or there is a question about the material filed, it will take longer to get a response.
+However, if all necessary documents are not filed, if there is a question about the material filed or if a motion was filed or is needed, it will take longer to get a response.